 - Save money on content creation and unnecessary web marketing costs,

-- Determine which channels you should invest more of your budget, efforts, and time on,
+- Determine which marketing channels you should invest more time, efforts, and budget on,

-- Invest most of your time and efforts building your own asset and still benefit from other people’s marketing channels.
+- Invest most of your efforts building your own asset instead of someone else’s and still benefit from other people’s marketing channels.

-Many automated traffic solutions tend to focus on black hat methods, such as manipulating search engine results.
+Many automated web traffic solutions tend to focus on black hat methods, such as manipulating search engine results.
 This is not what the focus of this article series is about.
-In fact, we urge that you stay away from all black hat tools, sites, methods, and anything designed to “game” or violate the terms of service and policies of sites like YouTube, Facebook, Google.
+In fact, we recommend staying away from all black hat websites, strategies, solutions, and anything designed to manipulate or violate the terms of service and policies of sites like Google, Pinterest, Facebook, etc..

-What we are focusing in this series of articles is not to manipulate web services or break their terms of service, but to show you how to be smart with your resources and automate your content distribution in order to leverage your time and efforts, and increase your exposure online to websites that your target audience frequents.
+The focus of this series of articles is to show you how to automate your content distribution in order to leverage your time and efforts, and increase your exposure online to websites that your target audience frequents.

 An Automated Content Distribution, Traffic And Lead Generation, And Sales & Marketing System

-We’ve just seen that most small business owners lack the time, human resources and financial means to engage in the kind of content marketing that most experts prescribe.
-What you want to do, then, is work smart within your limited budget, resources, and time.
+As we’ve just seen in the previous section, many business owners lack the time, resources and financial means to engage in the kind of content marketing that most experts are prescribing.
+What you want to do, then, is to be strategic and work smart within your limited resources.

-So, instead of posting content to each marketing channel, which can be very time-consuming …
+So, instead of posting content to different marketing channels individually, which is very time-consuming …

-(Posting content to different channels is extremely time-consuming!)
+(Posting content to different marketing channels can be extremely time-consuming!)

 (Set up an automated content distribution, lead and traffic generation, and sales and marketing system with WordPress)